- Code ECON3102

 This course extends and reinforces the material developed in Macroeconomics 2 by analysing a number of policy issues in macroeconomics.
 Its objective is to show how practical problems can be structured and analysed using macroeconomic models and appropriate data.
 Most of the applications will be drawn from contemporary and historical Australian experience.
 Topics to be discussed include measurement and interpretation of macroeconomic aggregates; impact of the world economy on short-run fluctuations in Australia; determinants of economic growth and foreign debt; assessment of the impact of fiscal policy; inflation targets and monetary policy; and the persistence of unemployment.

 Upon successful completion, students will have the knowledge and skills to:

-1. be able to use macroeconomic models to examine and understand recent major economic events in the Australian economy;
+- demonstrate ability to use macroeconomic models to examine and understand recent major economic events in the Australian economy;

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 130 hours in total over the semester consisting of lectures, tutorials and private study time.